diplav09/grpc_image_processing/README.md

 ### 5. Concerns

-Both the microservices deals with image data and uses Unary RPCs where the client sends a single request to the server and gets a single response back, just like a normal function call.
+Both the API's deals with image data and uses Unary RPCs where the client sends a single request to the server and gets a single response back, just like a normal function call.
 1. This limits the amount of data that can be transferred and thus limit the operation speed.
 2. Unary RPCs can be useful for smaller payloads, but for images, where data is frequently greater